3n0ugh/Python-Notes/16-Builtin Functions.md

 - open():
    - That function can create or open a file.
-   - 'buffering=' parameter can arrange datas waiting on buffer or not.(value of 1 is wait, value of 0 continue.)
+   - 'buffering=' parameter can arrange data waiting on buffer or not. (value of 1 is waiting for the value of 0 to continue.)
-   - ‘encoding=’ parameter can decide open a file with which charachter coding.
+   - 'encoding=' parameter can decide to open a file with which character coding.
-   - ‘error=’ parameter can stopped programming, when program has error.
+   - 'error=' parameter can stop programming when the program has an error.
-   - If we want to program don't stop, use ignore with it.
-Also if we don't anything with error parameter, python already enter strict with it.
+   - If we don't want to stop the program, use the ignore parameter with it.
+Also, if we haven't anything with error parameters, python already enters strict with it.
    - ‘newline=’ parameter can decide to prefer which line end character.( windows end line = \r\n, linux = \n)
-   - ‘.fileno()’ method is giving numbers to file for identificate them.
+   - '.fileno()' method is giving numbers to file to identify them.
-   - ‘closefd=True/False’ : When we are closing any file , file identificator deleted but if we use closefd=False parameter, It continue be exist.
+   - 'closefd=True/False': When we are closing any file, file identification is deleted but, if we use the closefd=False parameter, It continues to exist.

 - pow():
-   - We can calculate power of numbers with this functions.
+   - We can calculate the power of numbers with these functions.
-   - pow() function has three parameter.
+   - pow() function has three-parameter.
-   - First one : Number , Second one : Power, Third one : Divide
+   - First one: Number, Second one: Power, Third one: Divide
-   - Third parameter divide the number than give to us what it is reminder.
+   - Third parameter divide the number then give us what it is a reminder.

 - print():
    - We use this function to send some messages to users.
    - degx parameter decides which value of our output.
-   - sep parameter arranges which character putting between units.
+   - sep parameter arranges which, characterizes putting between units.
-   - end parameter arranges which character putting after last unit.
+   - end parameter arranges which characterizes putting after the last unit.
    - file parameter decides to out write where.
-Default output file is sys.stdout.
+The default output file is sys.stdout.
-   - flush parameter arrages datas waiting on buffer or not.( defaul value is false but if we change to true, it writes directly to file.
+   - flush parameter arranges data waiting on buffer or not. ( default value is false but, if we change it to true, it writes directly to the file.

 - quit():
    - We use this function to exit from any program.